swiftlang/swift-evolution/proposals/NNNN-collections-move-indices.md

   [changes](https://github.com/apple/swift/commit/6c56af5c1bc319825872a25041ec33ab0092db05)
   just to get our test code to type-check in reasonable time.
 Again, an ostensibly temporary—but still real—cost.

-## Limitations of the Model

-Ideally, our collection model would allow us to implement every interesting data structure with memory safety, optimal performance, value semantics, and a variety of other useful properties such as minimal invalidation of indexes upon mutation.
-In practice, these goals and the Swift language model interact in complicated ways, preventing some designs altogether, and suggesting a variety of implementation strategies for others that can be selected based on one's priorities.
-We've done some in-depth investigation of these implications, but presenting and explaining them is well beyond the scope of this proposal.

-We can, however, be fairly sure that this change does not regress our ability to build any Collections that could have been built in Swift 2.2.
-After all, it is still *possible* to implement indices that store references and have the old traversal methods (the collection's traversal methods would simply forward to those of the index), so we haven't lost the ability to express anything.

 ## Impact on existing code